2011

 ● When I posted the foregoing comment, another person responded by saying something to the effect (I can’t find the email message now) that those people were, not members of a religion, but instead crazy cultists.
 I thought of posting this response to his comment: “Now, there’s an interesting idea—one religion calling another religion irrational.”
 I ultimately thought better of it, lest my further comment expose my feeling about religion, and alienate many persons.

 [Later note (2020): I have the same decision to make now about posting this Journal on the Web.
-I know that much of the material is very provocative—probably an understatement.
+I know that much of the material is provocative—probably an understatement.
 But much of it (including much of what’s provocative) is also good.
 What’s the risk?—that someone who takes offense at something I say here won’t give me a lucrative job, who otherwise would give me a lucrative job?
 As they say these days: Yeah, right!
 And that assumes that many people will read this . . . again: Yeah, right!
-And in the unlikely event that this is widely read, I probably have more to gain than to lose by it.
+And in the unlikely event that this is widely read, I probably have more to gain by it than to lose.
 So I’ll risk it.]

 ● 5-27-2011: This is a red-letter day.
 I posted on the Internet my piece “Morality.”
 It’s finally finished!
 (Coincidentally, I got my 1-888-DEBT-END.com website up, in revised form; and I’m very pleased with it.)